submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 #### Test StatefulSet and Headless Service

-Submariner also supports headless Services with StatefulSets, making it possible to access individual Pods via their stable DNS name.
+Submariner also supports Headless Services with StatefulSets, making it possible to access individual Pods via their stable DNS name.
 Kubernetes supports this by introducing stable Pod IDs composed of `<pod-name>.<svc-name>.<ns>.svc.cluster.local` within a single cluster, which Submariner extends to `<pod-name>.<cluster-id>.<svc-name>.<ns>.svc.clusterset.local` across the clusterset.
-The headless Service in this case offers one single Service for all the underlying Pods.
+The Headless Service in this case offers one single Service for all the underlying Pods.

 Like a Deployment, a StatefulSet manages Pods that are based on an identical container spec.
 Unlike a Deployment, a StatefulSet maintains a sticky identity for each of its Pods.
 StatefulSets are typically used for applications that require stable unique network identifiers, persistent storage, and ordered deployment and scaling.

-##### 1. Create StatefulSet and headless Service on **cluster3**
+##### 1. Create StatefulSet and Headless Service on **cluster3**

 `kubectl apply` the following yaml: